LAST SPACES NOTE

 Our tour targets several magnificent endangered species as we work with guides from the Sam Veasna Center, an ecotourism project to safeguard avian rarities while generating income for the local communities.
 One star is the critically endangered Giant Ibis, a shy woodland bird with but a few small remnant populations; and there's the almost equally rare White-shouldered Ibis in an area that also has White-rumped (Pygmy) Falcon and an exciting range of forest species including woodpeckers (Black-headed, White-bellied, Great Slaty, Rufous, and Spot-breasted) and owls (Brown Fish-Owl, Spotted and Brown wood-owls, Oriental Scops-Owl, Asian Barred Owlet, and Brown Hawk-Owl).
-We'll also visit the fantastic waterbird colony on Lake Tonle Sap, where hundreds of herons and egrets are joined by a few pairs of both Lesser and Greater adjutants, in precipitous decline elsewhere, and the beautiful Painted Stork.
+We'll also visit the fantastic waterbird colony on Lake Tonle Sap, where hundreds of herons and egrets are joined by a few pairs of both Lesser and Greater adjutants, in precipitous decline elsewhere, and the beautiful Painted (and perhaps also Milky) Stork.
 Being out on the lake among the floating villages en route to the sanctuary is an amazing experience.

 Download an itinerary, triplist(s), request space, and see more about this tour...